golliher/go-sharptv/README.md

 # Overview

-go-sharptv is your command line interface to your Sharp or Aquos television set.
-That is assuming you have a compatible TV from Sharp Inc.
+go-sharptv is your command line interface to your television set.
+That is assuming you have a compatible TV from Sharp Electronics Corporation.

 go-sharptv is a hobbyist project by an owner of a Sharp brand TV for other owners of Sharp brand TVs.
 This project is not affiliated with Sharp Inc. in any way.